Mother Courage and Her Children: Synopsis

 When Catholic General Tilly's funeral approaches, the Chaplain tells Mother Courage that the war will still continue, and she is persuaded to pile up stocks.
 The Chaplain then suggests to Mother Courage that she marry him, but she rejects his proposal.
 Mother Courage curses the war because she finds Kattrin disfigured after being raped by a drunken soldier.
 Thereafter Mother Courage is again following the Protestant army.

 While two peasants are trying to sell merchandise to her, they hear news of peace with the death of the Swedish king.
 The Cook appears and causes an argument between Mother Courage and the Chaplain.
 Mother Courage is off to the market while Eilif enters, dragged in by soldiers.
 Eilif is executed for killing a peasant while stealing livestock, trying to repeat the same act for which he was praised as hero in wartime, but Mother Courage never hears thereof.
 When she finds out the war continues, the Cook and Mother Courage move on with the wagon.

 In the seventeenth year of the war, there is no food and no supplies.
 The Cook inherits an inn in Utrecht and suggests to Mother Courage that she operate it with him – but he refuses to harbour Kattrin because he fears that her disfigurement will repel potential customers.
 Thereafter Mother Courage and Kattrin pull the wagon by themselves.

 When Mother Courage is trading in the Protestant city of Halle, Kattrin is left with a peasant family in the countryside overnight.
 As Catholic soldiers force the peasants to guide the army to the city for a sneak attack, Kattrin fetches a drum from the cart and beats it, waking the townspeople, but is herself shot.
 Early in the morning, Mother Courage sings a lullaby to her daughter's corpse, has the peasants bury it, and hitches herself to the cart.

-The main character, Mutter Courage, is inspired by the main character, Courasche, from a book by Hans Jacob Grimmelshausen, published in 1670.
-This woman also travelled with the troops in the thirty-year war.
-However, unlike Brecht's Mutter Courage, Courasche did not have any children.